edtechr/hexagonsDemo/README.md

      <img align="center" src="media/hexagon_board_numbered.PNG" height="200"></img>

      The digits run from 0 to 7 and stands for colors as follow:
         - '0': white
         - '1': black
         - '2': yellow
         - '3': green
         - '4': red
         - '5': blue
         - '6': purple
         - '7': orange

     *The drawing steps are ordered from the first step to the last step starting with 0.
-    The 0-step stands for the initial board state (i.e., a blank board) prior to the first set of instructions, hence, does not consists of any instruction (the instruction element is actually "NONE").
+    The 0-step stands for the initial board state (i.e., a blank board) prior to the first set of instructions, hence, does not consists of any instruction (the instruction element is actually "NONE"). <br/> Note that the length of a drawing proceudre (i.e., number of drawing steps) does not refer to the 0-step

-    Note that the length of a drawing proceudre (i.e., number of drawing steps) does not refer to the 0-step (e.g., a drawing procedure in length of 6 consists of 6 drawing steps nubered from 1 to 6 _in addition_ to the 0-step). <br>
+    (e.g., a drawing procedure in length of 6 consists of 6 drawing steps nubered from 1 to 6 _in addition_ to the 0-step).
-    trial

 ## Citation